-CNH Industrial debuts world's - GuruFocus.com
+CNH Industrial Debuts World's - GuruFocus.com

-CNH Industrial unveiled the next step in alternative power for agriculture at its Tech Day event in Phoenix, Arizona, USA.
-New Holland Agriculture, one of our global agricultural brands, presented the T7 Methane Power LNG (Liquefied Natural Gas) pre-production prototype tractor.
+NORTHAMPTON, MA / ACCESSWIRE / December 13, 2022 / CNH Industrial unveiled the next step in alternative power for agriculture at its Tech Dayevent in Phoenix, Arizona, USA.
+New Holland Agriculture, one of our global agricultural brands, presented the T7 Methane Power LNG(Liquefied Natural Gas) pre-production prototype tractor.

 Another world first for farming